-Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
-The results of the exploration are presented in this report.
+Integrated Testing and Engineering Company of San Antonio (InTEC) completed a subsurface exploration and pavement thickness evaluation report (InTEC Project No. S211381 dated November 03, 2021) at the above referenced project site.
+As requested, the report and recommendations are revised based on Bexar County pavement design guidelines.
+No new field investigation was performed in revising the report.